 Impact of Flemish consumption and production on global biodiversity

-The pressure that our agricultural and food system, among others, exerts on biodiversity, is not limited to Flanders.
-We are developing a reliable, coherent and recurrently monitorable set of indicators that policymakers can use to develop biodiversity-oriented production, consumption and trade policies.
+The pressure our agricultural and food system exerts on biodiversity is not limited to Flanders.
+In the report De impact van Vlaanderen op de biodiversiteit in de wereld: op zoek naar indicatoren, we develop a reliable, coherent and recurrently monitorable set of indicators that policymakers can use to develop biodiversity-oriented production, consumption and trade policies.